ceribe/poke-versus/README.md

 ### 3.2.
 Opponent Joined (type = 1)

-Server sends this message to both players provided they both sent "Join game" message first.
+Server sends this message to both clients provided they both sent "Join Game" message first.
-Message contains a list of their opponent's pokemon IDs.
-Game ID and a bit specifing which player goes first.
+Message contains a list of their opponent's pokemon IDs, game ID and a bit specifing which player goes first.

 | Bits  | Bits Count | Content            |
 | ----- | ---------- | ------------------ |